Jenny was born in Alberta, Canada and brought up in the West of Ireland. She currently lives and works in Co.Tipperary

-It is the process of erasure and addition which gradually builds a plane, over time this plane becomes charged with a history and narrative of its own, one that never fully reveals itself, and one which consequently allows the viewer to bring their own story to the work.
+It is the process of erasure and addition which gradually builds a plane, over time this plane becomes charged with a history and narrative of its own which never fully reveals itself, consequently allowing the viewer to bring their own story to the work.
+And it is this I am aiming for; the viewer to connect with the work in their own way, without being told what it is or why it is, for their own narrative to imprint on the piece.

 ©2023 Jenny Fox